Cover Her Face at Bethnal Green Working Men’s Club

 Photos: Leon Csernohlavek

-Cover Her Face is on at Bethnal Green’s Working Men’s Club until 15th February 2014, for further information or to book visit here.
+Cover Her Face is at Bethnal Green’s Working Men’s Club until 15th February 2014.
+For further information or to book visit the theatre company’s website here.

 Watch the trailer for Cover Her Face here: